SAP/ui5-linter/docs/Rules.md

 ## ui5-class-declaration

 Checks whether the declaration of UI5 classes is correct.
 This rule only applies to TypeScript code where built-in ECMAScript classes are used instead of an `.extend()` call.

+## unsupported-api-usage

+Checks whether the UI5 API is used correctly, for example, whether a formatter in a JavaScript/TypeScript binding declaration is of type `function`.